 This barley fried rice recipe is a healthy and delicious twist on fried rice.
 As an Asian, I LOVE fried rice but as a registered dietitian and food blogger I want a recipe with more protein, fiber vegetables and less fat than traditional fried rice.
-Enter: Barley Fried Rice!
+Enter: Barley Egg Fried Rice!
 The recipe comes together in less than 30 minutes if you have pre-cooked barley.
 Make this nutritious family and budget friendly recipe on a busy weeknight!

-Ingredients in Barley Fried Rice
+Barley Fried Rice Ingredients

-Cooked barley – For this recipe, you can use either pot barley or pearl barley.
-Pot barley retains the bran and has the hull removed.
-It’s more nutritious and takes longer to cook.
-Pearl barley undergoes further polishing, resulting in a more refined, smaller grain that cooks in less time.
-Both grains work for this recipe.
+Both look quite similar however, pot barley retains the bran and has the hull removed.
+It’s slightly more nutritious and takes a bit longer to cook.
+Pearl barley undergoes further polishing, resulting in a more refined, smaller grain that cooks in slightly less time.
+Pearl barley is still very nutritious.
+There isn’t a huge difference between the two.

 Oil – Use cooking oil that can tolerate high heat.
 I use heart healthy canola oil.